Pickaway County Transfer on Death Designation Affidavit Form

 Are these forms guaranteed to be recordable in Pickaway County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Pickaway County that you need to transfer you would only need to order our forms once for all of your properties in Pickaway County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Pickaway County you only need to order once.

 Authorized under section 5302.22 of the Ohio Revised Code, the Transfer on Death Designation Affidavit (TDDA) allows owners of real estate situated in Ohio to plan the conveyance of their property to designated beneficiaries after their death.
 The conveyance occurs separately from a will and without the need for probate.
 These instruments are known in other states as transfer on death deeds, beneficiary deeds, or Lady Bird deeds, and all fall under the heading of Non-probate Transfers on Death.